aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-the-solution-repository.rst

 fixed solution number 1 for all of its communication.

 Some solvers are capable of finding multiple solutions instead of at most one.
-Examples of such solvers are BARON, CPLEX and Gurobi.
+Examples of such solvers are BARON, COPT, CPLEX and Gurobi.
 When such a solver finds multiple solutions, these solutions are stored in the solution repository from number 1 on upwards.
 The control mechanism to let solvers find multiple solutions is solver specific: